-Migrants evacuated as confident Tripoli fighters tell Haftar: 'we are coming
+Migrants evacuated as confident Tripoli fighters tell Haftar: 'We are coming'

 The World Health Organization said on Twitter that 278 people have been killed in the last three weeks, while 1,332 others have been wounded.

-additional reporting by Stephanie Nebehay; Writing by Ahmed Elumami and Ulf Laessing; Editing by Gareth Jones and Toby Chopra
+Additional reporting by Stephanie Nebehay; Writing by Ahmed Elumami and Ulf Laessing; Editing by Gareth Jones, Toby Chopra and James Dalgleish